roaminro/koinos-as-gen/README.md

 // you can generate the "authorize" entry point by setting the GENERATE_AUTHORIZE_ENTRY_POINT env variable GENERATE_AUTHORIZE_ENTRY_POINT=1 protoc --plugin=protoc-gen-as=./node_modules/.bin/koinos-as-gen --as_out=. myProtoFile.proto

+// you can set the return buffer size of the contract by setting the RETURN_BUFFER_SIZE env variable RETURN_BUFFER_SIZE=2048 protoc --plugin=protoc-gen-as=./node_modules/.bin/koinos-as-gen --as_out=. myProtoFile.proto
 ```

 ## Example